pvvx/ADV_BLE2UART/README.md

 *scan_interval* and *scan_window* are internal parameters used within the Telink *blc_ll_setExtScanParam()* SDK system call (invoked by `Command.START_SCAN`).

-*scan_interval* is the time interval from when the Controller started its last scan until it begins the subsequent scan on the primary advertising physical channel
+*scan_interval* is the time interval from when the Controller started its last scan until it begins the subsequent scan on the primary advertising physical channel.

 *scan_window* is the duration of the scan on the primary advertising physical channel.